cculianu/Fulcrum/README.md

 - *For running*:
   - A supported bitcoin full node with its JSON-RPC service enabled, preferably running on the same machine.
-    - *For **BCH***: Bitcoin Cash Node, Bitcoin Unlimited Cash, Flowee, and bchd have all been tested extensively and are known to work well with this software.
+    - *For **BCH***: Bitcoin Cash Node, Bitcoin Cash Unlimited, Flowee, and bchd have all been tested extensively and are known to work well with this software.
     - *For **BTC***: Bitcoin Core v0.17.0 or later.
-No other full nodes are supported by this software for BTC.
+Bitcoin Knots is also rumored to work but is untested by the developer.
     - *For **LTC***: Litecoin Core v0.17.0 or later.
 No other full nodes are supported by this software for LTC.
       - If using Litcoin Core v0.21.2 or above, your daemon is serializing data using mweb extensions.
 While Fulcrum understands this serialization format, your Electrum-LTC clients may not.
 You can run `litecoind` with `-rpcserialversion=1` to have your daemon return transactions in pre-mweb format which is understood by most Electrum-LTC clients.
     - The node must have txindex enabled e.g. `txindex=1`.